Global PhDs

 The Global Office will work with partner universities to arrange official notification of scholarship awards and the two universities will conclude contractual arrangements, which must be in place prior to the start of the degree.

-The student may, with the agreement of the school, start their degree at any of the approved entry points during the 2023-2024 academic year, subject to conclusion of contracts between the parties, the student having met any admissions requirements of each university, and any immigration procedures having been completed.
-Scholarships cannot be deferred.
-Awards will be withdrawn if the student is unable to start their doctoral degree in the 2023-2024 academic year.
+Where the Global Office receives details of awarded students by the deadlines listed, the student may, with the agreement of the school, start their degree at any of the approved entry points during the 2025-2026 academic year, subject to any stipulations under specific streams of this scheme as outlined under partner call pages below.
+Awards will also be subject to conclusion of contracts between the parties, the student having met any admissions requirements of each university, and any immigration procedures having been completed.

 Please note that the student must:

 - Matriculate for a joint (co-tutelle) doctoral degree to be awarded by the University of St Andrews and the partner university.
-Students are not eligible if they are matriculating for a research Masters degree (MPhil, MRes, etc.)
+Students are not eligible if they are matriculating for a research Masters degree (MPhil, MRes, etc.).

-- Not already hold a doctoral degree, or be matriculated for a doctoral degree at the University of St Andrews or another institution
+- Not already hold a doctoral degree, or be matriculated for a doctoral degree at the University of St Andrews or another institution.

-- Meet the entry requirements set by both the University of St Andrews and the partner institution, including any relevant language requirements
+- Meet the entry requirements set by both the University of St Andrews and the partner institution, including any relevant language requirements.

 Funding